YonSci/gdp-nowcasting-ml/_episodes/02-python-core-libraries.md

 ---
 title: Python Core Libraries
-teaching: 30
+teaching: 130
-exercises: 30
+exercises: 130
 questions:
-- "What is Python, and why is it popular?"
+- "What are the basics of Numpy?"
+- "What are the basics of Pandas?"
+- "What are the basics of Matplotlib?"
 objectives:
+- "Learn the basics of Numpy."
+- "Learn the basics of Pandas"
-- "Learn the basics of the Pandas library."
+- "Learn the basics of Matplotlib."
 keypoints:
+- "`NumPy` provides `fast`, `efficient`, and `flexible` array operations. "
 - "Pandas is a powerful library for data manipulation and analysis."
+- "Matplotlib is a python 2D and 3D plotting library which produces scientific figures and publication quality figures."

 ---